MovingBlocks/movingblocks.github.com/docs/module-generation.md

 ## Collecting Data

-At the starting stage of the pipeline some scripts will be triggered which will create API calls to Github Index repository to fetch all the required information i.e. `module.txt, Readme, cover image` if `Readme, cover image` will not be available we will fallback to default image and default readme text.Next step will be to prepare Readme file to display that collected infromation on ModuleSite.An new script will br triggered that will prepare information that are going to displayed on ModuleSite.
-As you see above file structure we have `scrape.py` and `frontmatter.py` which will perform this opertaions. `scrape.py` uses [PyGithub](https://pygithub.readthedocs.io/en/latest/) to create API calls
+At the starting stage of the pipeline, the "scrape" script sends API calls to GitHub to fetch all required information from the Index repository, i.e. `module.txt`, and optionally the `README.md` and a cover image.
+If `README.md` or the cover image are not available. we will fallback to a default image and a default readme text.
+Afterwards, the "frontmatter" script prepares the collected information for display on the ModuleSite.

-## Generate Artifact
+## load modules

-This stage tries to copy the [artifact](https://www.jenkins.io/doc/pipeline/tour/tests-and-artifacts/) of last successful build, if it does not found any artifact it create new artifact of current build and create pull request to the ModuleSite using the supporting bash script `loadModules.sh`.
-If it gets the last successful build
-, it compares the current build and the last successful build, if their is anu changes between the build, the last successful build is removed and current build is archived and create pull request to ModuleSite.
+This stage simply clone ModuleSite, copy the modules directory on cloned ModuleSite and perform git operations to push the changes on ModuleSite.All this actions are performed by `loadModules.sh`

 ## Clean Workspace